joemasilotti/masilotti.com/_posts/2023-04-18-debug-turbo-native-apps-with-safari.md

 ![Debug build configuration](/assets/images/debug-turbo-native-apps-with-safari/debug-mode.png){:standalone}

-Good luck debugging your Turbo Native app!
+Good luck debugging your Hotwire Native app!
 If you need a hand launching your Rails app to the App Store check out [how I can help]({% link _pages/services.liquid %}).

 ---